 The Accelerates Way – At Accelerated Manufacturing Brokers, Inc., we take the time to really know and understand your operations so that we can navigate buyer interactions.
 From experience, we know what quality buyers will ask and we know what bank underwriters will ask.
 Our process is designed to provide the least disruption to your business possible.

 Q7.
 How will the M&A Advisor Market My Company and What Types of Buyers Will They Target?

-The Accelerated Way – At Accelerated Manufacturing Brokers, Inc. we know how to capture the low hanging fruit of strategic buyers and private equity firms seeking acquisition within a certain sector.
-Anyone can do that and it doesn’t take a lot of talent.
-What’s harder is to attract those quality and qualified buyers who can never be “purchased” as part of an industry mailing list.
+The Accelerated Way – At Accelerated Manufacturing Brokers, Inc., we know how to capture the low-hanging fruit of strategic buyers and private equity firms seeking acquisition within a certain sector.
+Anyone can do that, and it doesn’t take a lot of talent.
+What’s harder is attracting quality and qualified buyers who can never be “purchased” as part of an industry mailing list.
 You have to create the conditions whereby they can find you when the timing is right.
 The creation of those conditions can only be developed with time and understanding of the sectors one is trying to sell in.
 Within the manufacturing sectors, Accelerated Manufacturing Brokers, Inc. is arguably the best at being “found.”
-This is why EVERY category of buyer including individual, strategic and private equity end up on our doorstep.
+This is why EVERY category of buyer, including individual, strategic, and private equity, end up on our doorstep.

 Q8.
 Who Will Actually Negotiate the Deal?